mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-When called without argument: Lists all contexts with an arrow pointing to the current context.
+When called without argument: lists all contexts with an arrow pointing to the current one.
 Prints just the current context when called with `-q`.

 Changes the current context when invoked with a *context* argument.
 If the new context requires authentication, this command implicitly runs `sc auth` to get the respective token.
 This can be disabled by specifying `-offline`.